ScanMountGoat/Sm4sh-Material-Research/Shaders.md

 Smash 4 nud models reference shaders in texas_cross.nsh using a shader ID starting from 92000161.
 The shader determines the required material properties, textures, and vertex attributes.

 ## Material Properties
-Material properties in the shaders ommit the "NU_" prefix like "aoMinGain" instead of "NU_aoMinGain".
+Material properties from the "MC" uniform buffer in the shaders ommit the "NU_" prefix like "aoMinGain" instead of "NU_aoMinGain".

 * alphaBlendParams
 * angleFadeParams